M. N. Vijayan

-Moolayil Narayana Vijayan, popularly known as Vijayan Mash (8 June 1930 – 3 October 2007) was an Indian academic, orator, columnist and writer of Malayalam literature.
+Moolayil Narayana Vijayan (/ml/), popularly known as Vijayan Maash (/ml/) (8 June 1930 – 3 October 2007) was an Indian academic, orator, columnist and writer of Malayalam literature.
 Known for his leftist ideals and oratorical skills, Vijayan was the president of the Purogamana Kala Sahitya Sangham (Progressive Association for Art and Letters) and served as the editor of Deshabhimani.
 He published a number of books of which Chithayile Velicham (The Light in the Pyre) received the Kerala Sahitya Akademi Award for Literary Criticism in 1982.